Skip to main content

 Assisting marginalised people

 Authorities in Afghanistan and Yemen have increasingly marginalised women and girls from society and severely reduced their access to education and healthcare.
-We already face a shortage of qualified female healthcare staff in Afghanistan – needed to provide healthcare to female patients – and is something that we can only expect to worsen with the ban on female secondary and higher education.
+We already face a shortage of qualified female healthcare staff in Afghanistan – needed to provide healthcare to female patients – and this is something that we can only expect to worsen with the ban on female secondary and higher education.
 Both countries require women to travel with a (usually male) relative when they leave the home.
 In Yemen, paying transport costs for two people to visit a hospital, rather than one, is unaffordable for many families, while in Afghanistan, women often have to wait for someone to be available to accompany them or their child to a health facility.

 In 2023, we continued to assist people who had made the dangerous journey through the Darién Gap, the heavily forested region between Colombia and Panama, on their way north to Mexico and the United States.
-Over half a million people – including many families and children – made the crossing, twice the number in 2022.
+Over half a million people – including many families and children – made the crossing, twice as many as in 2022.
 Our teams treated patients for conditions and injuries caused by their arduous journeys, as well as many victims of violence and sexual assault, in Panama and other countries along the migration route, including Mexico, Guatemala and Honduras.

 We treat refugees, migrants and asylum seekers who have been subject to inhumane migration policies.
-From the Aegean – where we provide care to people arrived on the Greek Islands – to the United Kingdom – where we opened a new project for asylum seekers in November – and from the Balkans to Libya, European migration policies have a severe impact on the lives of people seeking safety.
+From the Aegean – where we provide care to people who have arrived on the Greek Islands – to the United Kingdom – where we opened a new project for asylum seekers in November – and from the Balkans to Libya, European migration policies have a severe impact on the lives of people seeking safety.

 Maternal and paediatric health care in Bamyan province